bilgino/angularforddd/README.md

 **» Bounded context pattern**<br/>

 The bounded context pattern in Domain-Driven Design divides the domain model into related domain fragments.
 In a service-based environment a bounded context marks the boundaries of an application service.
 An application service is a concretion of the bounded context pattern!
-This is similar to **Domain Modules** where we mark the boundries based on features.
+This is similar to **Domain Modules** where we mark the boundaries based on features.
 Applying the bounded context pattern to domain modules allows us to structure modules in a domain-driven context.
 A bounded context should be presented at minimum scale as an aggregate and may consist of several aggregates.
 An important aspect in conjunction with SPA applications is that a (client- or server-side) bounded context must provide a REST-based API because the Angular router engine complies with the navigatorial behaviour of hypermedia APIs.
-A bounded context is only coupled to the URI of the entry point resource (root), subsequently it's hypermedia to navigate the state of the application: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
+A bounded context only coupled to the URI of the entry point resource (root), subsequently it's hypermedia to navigate the state of the application: `/BoundedContextA/*API`; `/BoundedContextB/*API`.
 A bounded context can be assigned either to an entire page or to page segments.

 Interaction between the bounded context pattern and Angular domain modules: